-Our initial board of directors will approve a plan whereby each of our common shares carries one right to purchase additional common shares.
-The terms of the rights will be contained in an agreement called the shareholder rights agreement, made as of December 23, 2004 between us and CIBC Mellon Trust Company, which is the rights agent under the agreement.
+Our initial board of directors has approved a plan whereby each of our common shares carries one right to purchase additional common shares.
+The terms of the rights are contained in an agreement called the shareholder rights agreement, made as of December 23, 2004 between us and CIBC Mellon Trust Company, which is the rights agent under the agreement.
 The agreement is governed by the laws of Ontario and Canada.
-The rights expire in 2014, subject to re-confirmation at the annual meetings of shareholders in 2008 and 2011.
+The rights expire in 2014, subject to re-confirmation at the annual meetings of shareholders in 2008 and 2011 holders of rights, with the exception of the acquiring or bidding party, will be entitled to purchase from us, upon payment of the exercise price (currently \$200.00), the number of common shares that can be purchased for double the exercise price, based on the market value of our common shares at the time the rights become exercisable.
+At and after such time the rights will also be transferable separately from the common shares.
+The exercise price mentioned above is subject to adjustment according to the terms of the rights plan to account for, among other things, adjustments to our common shares such as stock splits, stock dividends and distributions to shareholders.